Balladebits/Balladebits/README.md

 ---------------
 The name is Ballade.

-I'm a He/Him,Cis and a Femboy (But i don't mind if you use she/her,but don't use they/them)
+I'm a He/Him,Straight Femboy (But i don't mind if you use she/her,but don't use they/them)

 I'm An Asocial and Introvert (I only talk to Really Close friends,aside from that,posibly i'm not going to respond)